graphile/migrate/README.md

 the CLI.
 There's no documentation on this, but the CLI code in `cli.ts` is very approachable.

+ALPHA WARNING: internals are likely to change a lot, so expect breakage if you use library mode right now.
+CLI is more stable.

 ## Configuration

 Configuration goes in `.gmrc`, which is a JSON file with the following keys:

-- `connectionString` - optional, alternatively set `DATABASE_URL` environment
+- `connectionString` — optional, alternatively set `DATABASE_URL` environment
   variable
-- `shadowConnectionString` - optional, alternatively set `SHADOW_DATABASE_URL`
+- `shadowConnectionString` — optional, alternatively set `SHADOW_DATABASE_URL`
   environment variable
-- `pgSettings` - optional string-string key-value object defining settings to set in PostgreSQL when migrating.
+- `pgSettings` — optional string-string key-value object defining settings to set in PostgreSQL when migrating.
 Useful for setting `search_path` for example.
+Beware of changing this, a full reset will use the new values which may lead to unexpected consequences.
-- `placeholders` - optional string-string key-value object defining placeholder values to be replaced when encountered in any migration files.
+- `placeholders` — optional string-string key-value object defining placeholder values to be replaced when encountered in any migration files.
 Placeholders must begin with a colon and a capital letter, and then can continue with a string of capital letters, numbers and underscores `/^:[A-Z][A-Z0-9_]+$/`.
   `:DATABASE_NAME` and `:DATABASE_OWNER` are automatically added to this object.
-The value must be a valid in the place you use it (i.e. ensure you escape the values).
+The value must be a valid in the place you use it (i.e. ensure you escape the values) — graphile-migrate does not perform any escaping for you.
   The special value `!ENV` will tell graphile-migrate to load the setting from the environment variable with the same name.
-- `afterReset` - optional list of actions to execute after the database has been created but before the migrations run.
-String values are interpretted as the name of a file in the migrations folder to execute once the database has been reset; useful for setting default permissions, installing extensions, and the like.
-Objects with a `command` key specify shell actions (e.g. installing a worker schema into the database).
+- `afterReset` — optional list of actions to execute after the database has been created but before the migrations run.
+String values are interpreted as the name of a file in the migrations folder to execute once the database has been reset; useful for setting default permissions, installing extensions, and the like.
+Objects with a `command` key specify shell actions (e.g. installing a separately managed worker schema into the database).

 ```json
 {